JadenStrudwick/CompressedGameNotation/README.md

   - output_path: "cgn/output9.txt"

 I've now deleted these output files, but these above recordings can be used to generate a new set of outputs for the final report.

+### 20th of Janurary 2024

+After meeting with my supervisor, he gave the good idea into looking into compressing the opening sequence of moves into a smaller representation.
+I implented this idea as 'opening huffman' and it actually beats dynamic huffman as well.
+This is very promising.